Chorro/prozzie/docs/cli/CLI.md

 `prozzie config disable <module1, module2, ···, moduleN>`
 : Disable selected modules to avoid run it with `prozzie up` command

-`prozzie config list-enabled`
+`prozzie config list-enabled [--quiet|-q]`
-: Shows only enabled modules
+: Shows only enabled modules.
+The option `--quiet` will not print the title, making it more suitable for scripting.

 Prozzie config command has next options: